Skip to main content

 This reflection continues the four‑day theme we’ve been walking through — the Christ‑centered life that draws souls to Jesus, the Bridegroom.
 On Mar 24 (“Jesus, the Bridegroom”) and Mar 25 (“Friend of the Bridegroom”), we saw that a life aligned with Christ points others to Him rather than to ourselves.
 Today’s devotional looks deeper into what sustains that kind of life — the harmony between our inner life with Christ and the outward character that reflects Him.
 It is in this harmony that God continues to grace us with the purity that keeps our spiritual vision clear.
 When something in us drifts, even slightly, we must return to Him at once, for purity is a grace God sustains in a life that stays open before Him.
 Tomorrow, we will see how that purity expresses itself outwardly in the character that reflects Christ to the world.

 There are times when the grace of purity feels steady and our spiritual vision is clear, yet the pressures of daily life test the integrity of our walk with Christ.
-God does not remove us from these moments; He uses them to show how quickly our clarity blurs when something in our outer life drifts from the inner life He has formed within us.
+God does not remove us from these moments; He uses them to show how quickly our spiritual vision blurs when something in our outer life drifts from the inner life He has formed within us.
 The purity that allows us to “see God” is sustained only as our thoughts, motives, and actions remain in harmony with His life.
 When even a slight misalignment appears, we must bring it to Him at once, before it settles into our character.
 This is not about flawlessness; it is about integrity — the continual willingness to let God correct and realign us so our vision of Him remains clear.

 God makes us pure by His grace, yet He entrusts us with the watchfulness that keeps purity alive.
 Our “inner sanctuary” must remain in harmony with Him, but so must the “outer courts” — the places where we interact, respond, and move among others.
 Spiritual vision blurs the moment we allow something unworthy to settle in those outer spaces.
 And sometimes, what is acceptable for others will not be acceptable for us.
 Intimacy with Jesus will always narrow our path, not out of restriction, but out of love.
 One of the most practical ways to keep our purity unblemished is to see others as God sees them — perfect in Christ Jesus, beloved, redeemed, and held.